lambdaclass/lambdaclass_hacking_learning_path/README.md

 ### Installing Erlang and Elixir

-- On Mac distributions, you can just <!--*brew install erlang--> to get the latest installation.
-In case of needing an specific version you can use asdf and install with <!--asdf install erlang [VERSION_DESIRED]-->.
+- On Mac distributions, you can just `brew install erlang` to get the latest installation.
+In case of needing an specific version you can use asdf and install with `asdf install erlang [VERSION_DESIRED]`.

-- Same can be achieved with Elixir through the same means *brew install elixir* for latest version, use asdf fo specific version.
+- Same can be achieved with Elixir through the same means `brew install elixir` for latest version, use asdf fo specific version.

 - For other distributions, check [here](https://learnyousomeerlang.com/introduction) for Erlang and [here](https://elixir-lang.org/install.html#distributions) for Elixir.